Weekend Guide to Beacon + Cold Spring

 I honestly don't think there's a better place to spend your weekend than the Roundhouse.
 It's a popular and historic spot for New York weddings, so you can imagine just how pretty the property is.
 Situated right atop the Beacon waterfalls that you can see from some of the guest rooms, the restaurant, and the bar lounge, the building is true to its name for its round structure.

 The modern rooms are airy, minimalistic, and luxurious with sleek design.
 While you're a guest, you really get peace and quiet thanks to the tranquil aesthetic and vibe.
 The furniture is all locally crafted and custom made, like the ultra-comfortable bed fitted with a cozy alpaca blanket.
-Wake up in the morning to your Keurig coffee maker in your plush bathrobe, then head downstairs for a complimentary hot breakfast in the restaurant overlooking the Beacon falls.
+Wake up in the morning to your Keurig coffee maker in your plush bathrobe, then head downstairs for a complimentary hot breakfast (with the best bacon ever, seriously) in the restaurant overlooking the Beacon falls.

 WHERE TO EAT/DRINK

 Ella's Bellas Beacon- It's an all gluten-free bakery, but you wouldn't know it.
-Coffee, food, and baked goodies, this is a one-stop pit stop for everyone.
-Don't miss the carrot cake whoopie pie, ginger-spice cookies, and oatmeal cookies.
+Fresh coffee, food, and baked goodies, this is a one-stop pit stop for everyone.
+Don't miss the whoopie pies, ginger-spice cookies, and oatmeal cookies.
 Yep, I had all 3...

 Bank Square Coffeehouse- A cozy, no-frills coffeeshop with a million and one flavors and fun espresso drinks.
 It's not your "Instagram-aesthetic" coffeeshop, but this hits the spot on a chilly fall and winter day while exploring in Beacon.